noctua84/NestJS-Sandbox/README.md

 - [Qodana](https://www.qodana.cloud) is a code quality tool.
 It requires an active JetBrains account with subscription to be used.
 The pipeline configuration can be found [here](./.github/workflows/qodana-scan.yml). (paid tool)
 - [Dependabot](https://github.com/dependabot) is a dependancy management tool exclusivly for GitHub.
 The pipeline configuration can be found [here](./.github/dependabot.yml). (free tool)
 Importand: the labels and milestones mentioned in the configuration need to be present in the respective github project.
+- [Conventional Commits](https://www.conventionalcommits.org/en/v1.0.0/) is used for commits and utilizes [commitizen](https://github.com/commitizen/cz-cli). (free tool)
+- [Release Please](https://github.com/googleapis/release-please) is used for release and changelog automation in the [CI-Pipeline](./.github/workflows/ci.yml).
+It depends on conventional-commits-style of commits. (free tool)

+## Feature List:
+This section contains a list of features, that are implemented or planned.
+As the application has no definite targed so does this list.
+It will be updated accordingly

 ## Documentation: